 Consider Long-Tail Keyphrases Too

 Long-tail keyphrases are even better.
-Create a list of three to four keyword phrases that are very, very specific.
-Customers that search more specifically tend to know what they are looking for.
+Create a list of three to four particular keyword phrases.
+Customers who search more specifically also know what they are looking for.

-Therefore, more specific searches are more likely to convert when they find what they are looking for.
-Plus long-tails are not as competitive as shorter more generic terms.
+Therefore, more specific searches are more likely to convert when they find what they seek.
+Long tails are not as competitive as shorter, more generic terms.

 What confuses many is that SEO Plugins have a keyword field.
-In the Yoast SEO plugin, which I use and recommend, the keyphrase(s) you add to those fields are so that the plugin can guide you on optimizing your content.
-Putting a phrase or phrases in those fields in of themselves does not accomplish anything.
+In the Yoast SEO plugin, which I use and recommend, the keyphrase(s) you add to those fields are so the plugin can guide you in optimizing your content.
+Putting a phrase in those fields in itself does not accomplish anything.

 What about that meta keyword field you may have read about?
 Pretty much useless.
 Google knows you can stuff whatever you want in there and that it is not necessarily an accurate depiction of the content on that page.

 Other engines use this field to varying degrees to get a hint about what a site is about.
-But it isn't a major player any longer so no need to obsess over it.
-Instead obsess over creating valuable properly optimized content.
+But it isn’t a significant player, so obsessing over it is unnecessary.
+Instead, obsess over creating valuable, properly optimized content.

 So now we know how to use keywords.
-Categories coming right up.
+Categories are coming right up.

 How to Setup Your WordPress Categories

 Categories may very well include some of your keywords.
-That is if it makes sense to do so for the user not SEO.
-If you find you are adding words to your categories (or tags) solely for the sake of SEO — you are creating a keyword stuffed site.
-Stop it.
+However, that is if it makes sense to do so for the user, not SEO.
+If you find you are adding words to your categories (or tags) solely for SEO, you are creating a keyword-stuffed site.
+Would you please stop it?

-Keyword stuff your site and that will hamper your rankings.
+Keyword stuff your site, and that will hamper your rankings.
 Not improve them.
 This is why you want keyphrases that include variables and plurals.
-Not just for your website but a set that apply specifically to each post, article, page and product.
+Not just for your website but a set that applies specifically to each post, article, page, and product.

 WordPress Menus and Navigation

 This means categories are not sentences.
-Short, sweet and intuitive.
+Short, sweet, and intuitive.
 1-2 words are best.
-Use the terms that what will speak to what site visitors are looking for.
+Use the terms that will speak to what site visitors are looking for.

-Then when filing posts within your categories, don't file them in every possible category that could possibly apply.
-Choose the top category and only add a category or two if it really, really applies.
+Then, when filing posts within your categories, don’t file them in every possible category that could apply.
+Instead, choose the top category and only add a category or two if it really, really applies.

-This helps site visitors navigate to their category of interest and find only posts that do in fact apply directly to that category.
-Categories are not effective when every post is filed in every category.
+This helps site visitors navigate to their category of interest and find only posts that apply directly to that category.
+Unfortunately, categories are not effective when every post is filed in every category.
 That makes for one frustrating user experience.

 PRO TIP: Don't add a new category unless you are confident

-you will have at least 5 new relevant posts created specifically
+you will have at least five new relevant posts created specifically

 Categories are general terms to organize your content.
-Tags help you to further organize your articles within each category.
+Tags help you to organize your articles within each category further.

 Now, let's move on to Tags.